MagiX7/TheHunterOdyssey/README.md

  - Branching dialogues.
  - Character swapping in-game.
  - Turn Based Combat.
- - Navigable locations like houses or tarberns.
+ - Navigable locations like houses, taberns or a pub.
  - NPCs AI.
- - Puzzles.
+ - Easings for GUI.
- - Inventory system.
+ - Responsive GUI.
- - Items, such as potions, armors, weapons...
+ - Gamepad and keyboard support.

 ## Controls

 ### Keyboard
- - W,A,S,D to move the player.
+ - "W","A","S","D" to move the player.
+ - "I" to open character swap menu.
- - E open inventory.
+ - "ESC" to open pause menu.
- - In menus, arrows to interact with the different buttons.
+ - In menus, UP and DOWN arrows to interact with the different buttons.

+ - Debug keys:
+   · F10: Enable god mode + view all colliders.
+   · "M" to trigger battle scene.

 ### Gamepad (XBOX keys)
  - Gameplay:

    · Left joystick or directional pad to move the player.

-   · Y to open the character swap menu.
+   · "Y" to open the character swap menu.

-   · A to start a dialogue.
+   · "A" to start a dialogue.

-   · X to trigger battle scene.

-   · Start button to open the pause menu.
+   · "START" button to open the pause menu.

-   · Back button to enable god mode + view all colliders.

  - In Menu - inventory - combat:

-   · A to accept.
+   · "A" to accept.

-   · B to decline or going back.
+   · "B" to decline or going back.

    · Left joystick and pad to move the selection.

 - Title scene:

-   · A or START to go to the main menu.
+   · "A" or "START" to go to the main menu.

+- Debug keys:

+   · "BACK" button to enable god mode + view all colliders.

+   · "X" to trigger battle scene.

 ## Developers